Ping. Ping. Ping. That’s the sound of your email arriving.

 “As you go to a matrixed structure, you can easily have between one and seven immediate supervisors,” says Robert Sutton, professor of management science and engineering at Stanford, in the Harvard Business Review.
-Multiple bosses are a huge challenge for prioritizing work since each one has different goals, which can leave you with a list of all #1 ranked tasks.
-By using data from your internal activities as well as customer-centric data, you can determine what projects align to your business goals and drive success.
+Multiple bosses are a huge challenge for prioritizing work since each one has different goals, which can leave you with a list of all number 1, high-priority tasks.
+By using data from your internal activities as well as customer-centric data, you can determine what projects align to your business goals and prioritize your projects accordingly.

-Hours spent trafficking one-off requests for banner ad resizes or hours spent collaborating on a tradeshow booth graphic may hold varying value to your organization when you know that “The average clickthrough rate of display ads is 0.1%.”
-Source: DoubleClick and that “For the fourth year in a row, B2B marketers rank in-person events as the most effective tactic used.”
-Source CMI 2014 B2B Marketing Research.
+Hours spent trafficking one-off requests for banner ad resizes or hours spent collaborating on a clever email campaign may hold varying degrees of value to your organization when you know that “The average clickthrough rate of display ads is 0.05%.”
+Source: SmartInsights and that “Email and educational content are top 2 ways #B2B content marketers nurture their audience.”
+Source CMI 2018 B2B Marketing Research.
 Sharing data that supports your organization’s business goals in your meetings and with your managers communicates your list of priorities simply and effectively.

 Stop Being the Bottleneck

 While incorporating an updated review process and establishing priorities are important, that doesn’t mean the ping of one-off requests hitting your inbox will stop anytime soon.
 Moving each request to the next step toward completion takes thought and time, meaning projects pile up on your desk and now you’re the bottleneck.